Enver Cagri Izgu

 B.Sc., Kharazmi University

-Dorsa earned her B.Sc. in Applied Chemistry from Kharazmi University and M.Sc. in Organic Chemistry from Alzahra University in Tehran, Iran.
+Dorsa earned her bachelor's degree in Applied Chemistry from Kharazmi University and her master's in Organic Chemistry from Alzahra University in Tehran, Iran.
 Under the guidance of Dr. Ghodsi Mohammadi Ziarani, she delved into the intricate realm of multicomponent reactions, integrating organic compounds into synthetic methodologies to create advanced catalysts and precision-engineered chemosensors.

 Melih Baci